PetrochukM/PyTorch-NLP/README.md

 ## Contributing

-We've released PyTorch-NLP because we found a lack of basic tool kits for NLP in PyTorch.
+We've released PyTorch-NLP because we found a lack of basic toolkits for NLP in PyTorch.
 We hope that other organizations can benefit from the project.
 We are thankful for any contributions from the community.

 ### Contributing Guide